CyberFlameGO/svnpython/Doc/library/email.message.rst

    .. method:: __delitem__(name)

       Delete all occurrences of the field with name *name* from the message's headers.
 No exception is raised if the named field isn't present in the headers.

-   .. method:: has_key(name)
+   .. method:: Message.__contains__(name)

       Return true if the message contains a header field named *name*, otherwise return false.